schollz/crawdad/README.md

 There are lots of other options:

 ```
-   --url value, -u value          base URL to crawl
-   --seed value                   URL to seed with
    --server value, -s value       address for Redis server (default: "localhost")
    --port value, -p value         port for Redis server (default: "6379")
+   --url value, -u value          set base URL to crawl
-   --exclude value, -e value      comma-delimted phrases that must NOT be in URL
+   --exclude value, -e value      set comma-delimted phrases that must NOT be in URL
-   --include value, -i value      comma-delimted phrases that must be in URL
+   --include value, -i value      set comma-delimted phrases that must be in URL
+   --seed file                    file with URLs to add to queue
-   --pluck value                  config file for a plucker (see github.com/schollz/pluck)
+   --pluck value                  set config file for a plucker (see github.com/schollz/pluck)
    --stats X                      Print stats every X seconds (default: 1)
    --connections value, -c value  number of connections to use (default: 25)
    --workers value, -w value      number of connections to use (default: 8)
    --verbose                      turn on logging
    --proxy                        use tor proxy
+   --set                          set options across crawdads
    --dump file                    dump all the keys to file
    --done file                    dump the map of the done things file
    --useragent useragent          set the specified useragent
    --redo                         move items from 'doing' to 'todo'
    --query                        allow query parameters in URL
    --hash                         allow hashes in URL
+   --no-follow                    do not follow links (useful with -seed)
    --errors value                 maximum number of errors before exiting (default: 10)
    --help, -h                     show help
    --version, -v                  print the version

 ```

 # Dev